Netflix/dgs/docs/federation.md

 ```

 The Reviews DGS needs to implement an `entity fetcher` to handle this query.
-An entity fetcher is responsible for creating an instance of a `Show` Java instance based on the representation in the `_entities` query above.
+An entity fetcher is responsible for creating an instance of a `Show` based on the representation in the `_entities` query above.
 The DGS framework does most of the heavy lifting, and all we have to do is provide the following:

 [Full code](https://github.com/Netflix/dgs-federation-example/blob/master/reviews-dgs/src/main/java/com/example/demo/datafetchers/ReviewsDatafetcher.java)